darrencauthon/three/README.markdown

 [![Code Climate](https://codeclimate.com/github/darrencauthon/three.png)](https://codeclimate.com/github/darrencauthon/three)
 [![Coverage Status](https://coveralls.io/repos/darrencauthon/three/badge.png)](https://coveralls.io/r/darrencauthon/three)

 This gem started as a minor fork of [six](https://github.com/randx/six), a neat, tiny authorization gem.
-I like
+I used six and liked it, but as small was it was I found that I needed maybe half of its code and features.
+So here is *three*.

+**three** is a small authentication library, focused on only a few needs:

+1. Provide an open/closed method of constructing rules,
+2. Provide a way to remove permissions, and
+3. Do it as simply as possible.

 ### Installation